Home » Water Quality » Water Test » How to Test Nitrates in Water (Step-By-Step)

 Side effects of nitrate toxicity include hypotension, arrhythmia, headache, flushing, and dizziness.
 Furthermore, nitrate consumption via drinking water can have lethal repercussions and precipitate colon and colorectal cancers.

-A 2020 study, on the other hand, suggests that colon and colorectal cancers aren’t the only cancers caused by nitrates.
+Plus, a 2020 study suggests that colon and colorectal cancers aren’t the only cancers caused by nitrates.
 High amounts of nitrates, when ingested through drinking water, tend to mix and combine with endogenous chemicals such as amines and amide in the gastrointestinal tract to form N-nitroso compounds like nitrosamines.

 Preventing Nitrates From Contaminating Water